exercism/haskell/README.md

 Exercism contains two types of exercises: concept exercises, and practice exercises.

-Haskell does not currently have any concept exercises.
-You can read about [concept exercises](reference/implementing-a-concept-exercise.md) and take part in creating Haskell's first ones.
+Haskell has some concept exercises.
+You can read about [concept exercises](reference/implementing-a-concept-exercise.md) and take part in creating Haskell's learning track.

 You can get a full list of [common Exercism practice exercises](https://github.com/exercism/problem-specifications/tree/main/exercises) and cross-reference it with [Haskell practice exercises](https://github.com/exercism/haskell/tree/main/exercises/practice) and implement any of the missing ones for the Haskell track.

+### Port or create a concept
+Concepts are short tutorials explaining a single feature of the language.
+The Haskell track has a few concepts currently developed and a list of additional concepts yet to be created.
+You can contribute by porting (from the F# or Elm tracks for example) or developing any of the topics listed in [reference/concepts.md](reference/concepts.md)

+### Port or create a concept exercise
+Each concept is accompanied by a concept exercise to test the student understood the basic use of the concept and unlock the next concept(s).
+To develop concept exercises see [reference/implementing-a-concept-exercise.md](reference/implementing-a-concept-exercise.md)

 ### Update an exercise test suite
 Most unit tests are shared between language tracks.
 You may update a test suite with new unit tests.